AusClimateService/npcp/reports/phase1/phase1_report.md

 (and to a lesser extent daily minimum temperature) due to a warm bias across the entire continent (e.g. Figure 8).
-The MRNBC method performed similarly to ECDFm and QME for both the historical and cross validation tasks over most the of continent, but displayed substantial cool biases in minimum temperature extremes over high elevation areas in central Tasmania and along the Great Dividing Range (e.g. Figure 8).
+The MRNBC method performed similarly to ECDFm and QME for both the calibration and cross validation tasks over most the of continent, but displayed substantial cool biases in minimum temperature extremes over high elevation areas in central Tasmania and along the Great Dividing Range (e.g. Figure 8).